strimzi/strimzi.github.io/_posts/2019-08-08-hacking-for-cruise-control.md

 Nefarious users could exploit this access by altering topic configurations to mess up cluster state or by changing ACL access rules to elevate client privileges for stealing data.

 **Note**: Kafka is in the process of migrating to using the Kafka `AdminClient` instead of Zookeeper for operations like initiating replica reassignment.
-To stay compatible with future versions of Kafka, Cruise Control will need to follow these API changes.

 # Deploying Cruise Control